 To learn more complete a USCG Auxiliary Boating Skills and Seamanship Course.
 Also, I encourage that you have your local Coast Guard Auxiliary Flotilla conduct a free courtesy marine examination of your vessel.
 For answers to these and many more questions please call the Coast Guard’s Boating Safety Hotline at 1-800-368-5647.

-For more information on distress signals, see Graphic Chart of Distress Signals.
+For more information on distress signals, see Graphic Chart of Visual Distress Signals for Boats.